dBish6/Ideal_User_Authentication_Demos/README.md

 Welcome to my user authentication showcase!
 This demo web application demonstrates an advanced user authentication flow with two different back-ends, as of now; `TypeScript Express` and `Java Spring Boot`.
 This demo offers a secure authentication process utilizing OAuth's JWT (JSON Web Tokens) for token-based authentication and OAuth for third-party logins, such as `Google` and `GitHub`.
 This demo also utilizes access and refresh tokens for the user login session.

 ### Development
-The express back-end user authentication flow is finished and I am now trying to incorporate the third-party logins for Spring Boot.
+The express back-end user authentication flow is finished and I am now trying to incorporate the third-party logins for Spring Boot and refresh tokens.

 ## Back-ends
 Demonstrations for two popular back-end frameworks: